Quick Summary & Key Takeaways

 3. Archival Preservation and Safety

 When storing sensitive research documents, experienced librarians recommend using acid-free folders and boxes to prevent chemical degradation.
-For heavy archival boxes, ensure they are stored in the 29'' Display File Storage Cabinet, Dark Walnut at a height that allows for a "power lift" (keeping the load close to the body) to prevent lower back injuries.
+For heavy archival boxes, ensure they are stored in a sturdy unit like the 29'' Display File Storage Cabinet, Dark Walnut at a height that allows for a "power lift" (keeping the load close to the body) to prevent lower back injuries.
+Safety Note: If you experience chronic back pain or are unsure of your lifting capacity, consult an occupational therapist or medical professional.

 4. Precision Lighting